Chicken in the Rough (film)

 Chicken in the Rough is a 1951 animated short starring Chip 'n' Dale.
-It is Chip 'n' Dale's first solo cartoon, and footage is reused from Farmyard Symphony.
+It is Chip 'n' Dale's first solo cartoon together, and the footage is reused from the Silly Symphony short, Farmyard Symphony (1938).
 In the short film, Chip 'n' Dale wander into a farmyard to collect acorns.
 Dale mistakes an egg for a nut, but when he tries to demonstrate to a newly hatched chick how to get back into the egg, a rooster mistakes him for one of his chicks, much to Chip's amusement.

 Plot

 Chip 'n' Dale are gathering nuts; the nuts fall into the chicken pen.
 When Dale is playing around with some eggs, one hatches.
 The chick leaves, and Dale has to pretend to be a chick to avoid the wrath of the rooster.